Browse all research guides. (Use this option to find the guide that best fits the class or subject area you need).

 The STAC features specialized resource spaces that can be reserved in advance for corresponding student projects and activities.
-The Pod may be booked in two-hour sessions for recording podcasts and voice narrations (download PDF of user agreement form).
-The eLearning Studio can accommodate up to six Wright State students enrolled in online courses and may also be reserved in advance (download PDF of user agreement form).
+The Pod may be booked in two-hour sessions for recording podcasts and voice narrations (reserve the Pod).
+The eLearning Studio can accommodate up to six Wright State students enrolled in online courses and may also be reserved in advance (reserve the eLearning Studio).

 In the STAC, students can create original academic and creative works using either Windows or Macintosh computers and the latest software applications.
 They can also transform traditional materials such as printed documents, photographs, and analog media into digital formats and use these digital files to produce new information products.

 The STAC employs trained student mentors who share a wealth of experience, skills, and backgrounds.
 In a unique peer-to-peer learning environment, knowledgeable mentors are always available to assist students with their projects.

 The STAC is dedicated to providing students with new ways of using information and preparing students for a lifetime of learning in an increasingly technological world.